2017 NFPW High School Communications Contest

 NFPW State Affiliates host statewide contests open to all high schools, public and private, in their state.
 Students who live in states where there is no NFPW affiliate or where the affiliate in their state is not hosting a contest in a given year are eligible to enter the NFPW At-Large High School Communications Contest.
 First-place winning entries in the affiliate and at-large contests are eligible to advance to Level 2, the NFPW national competition.

 Most state affiliates host an electronic communications contest.
-See State Affiliate Contests below for a list of:
+See State Affiliate Contests below for lists of:

 - States hosting contests (those with a hard-copy option are noted).